 File clean-up is an important part of the editing process.
 Before I get into the nuts and bolts of editing a document, I run a handful of global checks.
 One of these is searching for and deleting multiple spaces.
-To save your editor time, and you money, try and delete these extra spaces before you send your file to them.
+To save me time, and you money, delete these extra spaces before you send your file to me.

 Here’s how to do it:

 Note, I’m using Word for Office 365.
 If you’re using a different version of Word, some of my screenshots may look different from what you have.